 This always works.

-This meets the requirements for both cosmetic and non-cosmetic products.
+This meets the requirements to leave the street address off the label for both cosmetic and non-cosmetic products.

-List your street address on your “readily-findable, publicly accessible” website, and omit the street address from your label.
+c.
+List your street address on your “readily-findable, publicly accessible” website ot directory.

 This does NOT meet the requirements for cosmetic products.
 However, if you do this and it comes to the FDA’s attention, you have the potential justification and explanation that the regulations from the FTC were likely vetted by their attorney and do comply with the Fair Packaging and Labeling Act.